 First off, let’s just be blunt.
 There is no such things as a stay at home mom schedule that works all the time!
 I love schedules and mine literally changes every couple of weeks (sometimes every couple of days)

 When trying to formulate a stay at home schedule you have to factor in kids and all the craziness of life.

 Most of the blog posts I read on this subject give you a detailed list of how the mom has structured her schedule right down to the times and days.
-Scheduling like that just doesn’t seem to work in my world, so I’m going to share how to create a schedule that will actually work with kids and life.
+Scheduling like that just doesn’t seem to work in my world, so I’m going to share how to create a schedule that will actually work with a husband, kids and life.

 6 Tips to Help you Develop a Stay At Home Mom Schedule

 1. Determine your priorities as a stay at home mom

 You can’t start a schedule unless you know what your priorities are.
 Before you even try and create a schedule take 10-15 minutes and write down all the things that you need to accomplish in a week.
 This includes household chores, kids lessons, school projects, nap times, extracurricular stuff, time with your spouse, one on one time with your kids, personal time for yourself.

 You get the idea, there are a lot of factors to consider.